divyareddy098/wes-variant-analysis-pipeline/README.md

-# 🧬 Whole-Exome Variant Analysis Pipeline (FASTQ-based)
+# 🧬 Whole-Exome Sequencing (WES) Variant Analysis Pipeline (FASTQ-based)

 ## Project Goal
-This project implements a complete end-to-end bioinformatics pipeline to process raw whole-exome sequencing (WES) data from FASTQ files, perform variant discovery, and analyze functional consequences of genomic variation.
+This project implements an **end-to-end bioinformatics pipeline** to process raw whole-exome sequencing (WES) data from FASTQ files, perform variant discovery, and analyze the functional consequences of genomic variation.

-The objective is to replicate real-world variant analysis workflows used in clinical genomics and derive biologically meaningful insights from sequencing data.
+The objective is to replicate **real-world clinical genomics workflows** and demonstrate the ability to transform raw sequencing reads into **biologically meaningful insights**, focusing on variant characterization from human chromosome 22 (GRCh38 reference).

 ---

 ## Overview
-This project presents a full WES analysis pipeline covering:
+This project presents a complete WES analysis workflow including:

 - Processing of raw FASTQ sequencing reads
+- Quality control and subsampling for efficient computation
 - Read alignment to the human reference genome (GRCh38) using BWA
 - BAM processing (sorting, indexing) using SAMtools
-- Variant calling for SNPs and indels using bcftools
+- Variant calling for SNPs and indels using bcftools (mpileup + call pipeline)
 - Quality-based filtering of variants
 - Functional annotation using SnpEff
-- Downstream analysis of variant impact and consequence
+- Downstream analysis of variant impact and biological consequence

-The workflow reflects standard pipelines used in research and precision medicine.
+This workflow reflects standard pipelines used in **genomics research and precision medicine**.

 ---

 ## Workflow Overview

-1. FASTQ preprocessing (subsampling for efficient analysis)
+1. FASTQ preprocessing (quality control and subsampling)
 2. Read alignment to reference genome (BWA)
 3. BAM processing (sorting, indexing)
-4. Variant calling (bcftools)
+4. Variant calling (bcftools mpileup + call)
-5. Variant filtering
+5. Variant filtering (quality-based)
 6. Functional annotation (SnpEff)
 7. Variant impact and consequence analysis

+> **Note:** Duplicate marking and base quality score recalibration (BQSR) were not included in this implementation and can be incorporated in future extensions to align with clinical-grade pipelines.

 ---

 ## Key Features

-- End-to-end WES pipeline from raw sequencing reads
+- End-to-end WES pipeline from raw FASTQ data
 - Alignment using BWA
 - Variant calling using bcftools
 - Functional annotation using SnpEff
-- Automated pipeline execution via a single Bash script
+- Automated execution via a single Bash script
-- Generation of biologically interpretable results
+- Generation of interpretable biological summaries
+- Reproducible pipeline setup using Conda

 ---